Aslan-yulong/consencus-entropy/README.md

 <a name="english"></a>
 ## English

 A Python library for calculating consensus entropy between multiple strings, particularly useful for OCR result analysis.
-Uses Levenshtein distance to calculate string differences.

 This library is the official implementation of our paper: [Consensus Entropy: Harnessing Multi-VLM Agreement for Self-Verifying and Self-Improving OCR](https://arxiv.org/abs/2504.11101)